 You could also choose to skip all the local backup programs and take advantage of cloud storage to keep your files safe.
-For example, you could just dump your important files in a cloud storage folder — either Dropbox, Google Drive, or Microsoft SkyDrive — and they’d be backed up online and automatically synchronized to your other computers and devices.
-Of course, Dropbox and similar services aren’t really intended as backup solutions — if you accidentally delete files from your Dropbox folder, they’ll be deleted from your Dropbox cloud storage as well.
+For example, you could just dump your important files in a cloud storage folder—there are plenty of solid options for online backup services including Dropbox, Google Drive, and Microsoft SkyDrive—and they’d be backed up online and automatically synchronized to your other computers and devices.
+Of course, Dropbox and similar services aren’t really intended as backup solutions—if you accidentally delete files from your Dropbox folder, they’ll be deleted from your Dropbox cloud storage as well.
 You could try to recover the deleted files from your cloud storage, but they may be automatically deleted after a period of time, depending on your service of choice.
 You may want to keep local backups of your more important files.

 Instead of a cloud storage and syncing service, you may want to try a cloud-based backup solution like the well-regarded CrashPlan.
 CrashPlan is different from Dropbox because it’s focused on backing up your files, not just on synchronizing them.
 It runs in the background and automatically backs up files from anywhere on your hard drive you specify.
 It can also be configured to back up to an external drive, too — giving you both local backups and cloud backups.
 You can even back up files to a friend’s computer for free — if you have a friends with some free storage on their computers, you can choose to back up to each other’s computers and gain free off-site backups in that way.